 LONG-TERM AWARDS.
-Another significant component of executive compensation in 1998 was long-term awards under our Company's Stock Incentive Plan, which, as noted above, also was approved by the shareowners at the 1998 Annual Meeting.
+Another significant component of executive compensation in 1999 was long-term awards under our Company's Stock Incentive Plan, which, as noted above, also was approved by the shareowners at the 1998 Annual Meeting.
 The Plan provides for the grant of any or all of the following types of awards: stock options, stock appreciation rights, restricted stock and performance units.
-In 1998, the Committee made awards of stock options and restricted stock.
-In making awards of restricted stock and stock options, the Committee considered numerous factors as discussed below and sought generally to provide executives with an aggregate value of restricted stock and stock options equal to the expected value of long-term incentives payable to executives in the 25th percentile of the Incentive Compensation Survey Group.
-For 1998, this long-term targeted amount was awarded 50% in restricted stock and 50% in stock options for each executive officer, except for Messrs.
-Moore and Strecker who received 33 1/3% in restricted stock and 66 2/3% in stock options.
+In 1999, the Committee made awards of stock options and restricted stock.
+In making awards of stock options and restricted stock, the Committee considered numerous factors as discussed below and reviewed the expected value of long-term compensation payable to executives in the 50th percentile of the Electric Holding Company Survey Group and the 25th percentile of the General Industry Survey Group.
+With the exception of Mr. Farrell, the expected value of long-term compensation payable to higher level executives in the 25th percentile of the General Industry Survey Group was substantially higher than the expected value compensation payable to comparable executives in percentile of the Electric Holding Company Survey Group and substantially higher than the expected value of long-term compensation awarded by the Committee in the past to comparable executive officers at the Company.
+While the Committee intends to continue to consider the long-term compensation payable to comparable executives in the 25th percentile of the General Industry Survey Group in awarding long-term compensation to the Company's executive officers, the Committee sought generally in 1999 to provide executive officers (other than Mr. Farrell) with an aggregate value of long-term compensation equal to the expected value of long-term incentives payable to executives in the 50th percentile of the Electric Holding Company Survey Group.
+The Committee sought to award Mr. Farrell with long-term compensation approximately equal to the long-term incentives awarded to comparable executives in the 25th percentile of the General Industry Survey Group.
+For 1999, this long-term targeted amount for each executive officer was awarded 33-1/3% in restricted stock and 66-2/3% in stock options.

-Stock options were granted to executive officers during the first quarter of 1998 at an exercise price equal to the fair market value at the date of the grant.
-The options have a 10-year term and vest over 3 years, with one-third of the options becoming exercisable at the end of each year.
+Stock options were granted to executive officers during the first quarter of 1999 at an exercise price equal to the fair market value at the date of the grant.
+The options have a 10 year term and vest over 3 years, with one-third of the options becoming exercisable at the end of each year.
 Since options were granted with an exercise price equal to the market value of our Common Stock at the time of grant, they provide no value unless our stock price increases after the options are granted.
 These awards are thus tied to stock price appreciation in excess of the stock's value at time of grant, rewarding executives as if they shared in the ownership of the Company.
-The number of shares subject to options for each executive officer was determined by taking the expected value to be provided in options, as determined above, and dividing that amount by the estimated current value of an option for our stock using the Black-Scholes Option Pricing methodology provided by an outside compensation consultant.
-This resulted in executive officers receiving stock options with an estimated value of approximately 13.3% to 40% of their 1998 base salaries.
+The number of shares subject to options for each executive officer was determined by taking the expected value to be provided in options, as determined above, and dividing that amount by the estimated current value of an option for our stock using a variation of the Black-Scholes Option Pricing methodology provided by an outside compensation consultant.
+This resulted in executive officers receiving stock options with an estimated value of approximately 13.3% to 40% of their 1999 base salaries.